A student of the Community Support and Education Assistant program providing support for a man in a wheelchair

 Student Transfer into Other Programs

-Students who complete the Education Assistant and Community Support certificate will be able to bridge into other VIU diplomas and degrees such as the Social Services and Child and Youth Care diplomas, as well as the Bachelor of EducationBachelor of Social Work and Bachelor of Arts in Child and Youth Care degree.
+Graduates of the Education Assistant and Community Support certificate will be able to apply program credits to other VIU diplomas and degrees such as the Social Services and Child and Youth Care diplomas, as well as the Bachelor of EducationBachelor of Social Work and Bachelor of Arts in Child and Youth Care degree.

 Domestic Fees | International Fees